 Leftover steamed cake / leftover rice flour puttu - 3 pieces

 Ghee - 2 tbsp or more

 Black sesame seeds or black cumin seed - 2 tsp or less

 Shallots - 2 tbsp, chopped

 Fennel seeds powder (perum jeeraka podi) - quarter tsp

 Salt - to taste

-- Serve hot along with black tea.
+- Serve along with a black tea .
+Tasty.